HITECHCRIME/HC_SG131/README.md

 ```
 leadin' home
-gonna fight it all in back
+gonna fight it all, pullin' back
-leadin' home ain't gotta do
+leadin' home, nagging ain't this
-foreign land
+kinda land

 leadin' home
 gonna puck it like a right up

-like a right up
+- like a right up fam
+right up to the foreign lands

+to my guise